Waikamoi Preserve is one of Maui’s truly hidden treasures, a sub-alpine region that has an ecological makeup unlike any

 Pre-contact – the period before contact of an indigenous people with an outside culture

-Windward – it is indicative of the direction that the wind blows toward the islands.
+Windward – it is indicative of the direction that which the wind blows toward the islands.
 In Maui it is the north and east shores that are the “windward side”